Jalapeño Popper Pinwheels

 4. Using a spoon, spread a thick layer of the cream cheese over both sheets of the puff pastry dough.
 Sprinkle with the shredded cheddar and bacon, if using.

-5. Starting with the long edge, roll the puff pastry up into a log.
-Place on a cutting board and use a serrated knife to cut into 3/4-inch slices (approximately 15 pinwheels per log).
+6. Place the puff pastry log on a cutting board and use a serrated knife to cut into 3/4-inch slices (approximately 15 pinwheels per log).
 Arrange the rolls 1 inch apart on the prepared baking sheets.
 Bake until puff pastry starts to brown and cheese is bubbling, about 15-18 minutes.
 Serve warm or at room temperature.